colonelpanichacks/wifipineapple/README.md

 Upon further investigation, it was found that the login screen will accept any username supplied, so long as it is paired with the correct password.

-Reference pdf with my writeup.
+I have attached a pdf file with my writeup as a proof of concept.